decretist/Dissertation/Chapter1/chapter1.markdown

 borrow extensively from Roman law.

-The emergence of distinct faculties of arts, law, and theology in the middle decades of the twelfth century gave rise to a rapidly proliferating number of major universities throughout Europe, recognizably continuous in form with those of the present day.
+The emergence of distinct faculties of arts, law, and theology in the middle decades of the twelfth century led to a rapid proliferation of major universities throughout Europe, recognizably continuous in form with those of the present day.
 The existence of standardized textbooks such as Gratian's *Decretum* and later Peter Lombard's *Sentences* was an absolutely essential precondition for the formation of academic faculties organized along formal disciplinary lines, offering standardized courses of instruction for their students.
 Those faculties in turn supplied the foundation for the medieval, and, by extension, the modern European university.
 Gratian's *Decretum* can be seen from the point of view of this series of historical developments as the textbook that set the stage for the emergence of the university.

 ## Roman Law